Rvvshid04/weather-app-fe/README.md

 # Weather App

-Head to this link to check it out: [dev-note: include link here...]
+Head to this link to check it out: [Weather App](https://rvvshid04.github.io/weather-app-fe/)

 ## Technologies
 - React